abpanic/Task-Tracker/README.md

 1. Go to the [Releases](https://github.com/abpanic/PomodoroTimer/releases) page of the Pomodoro Timer repository.

-2. Download the latest release's `.deb` file, which should be named something like `pomodoro-timer-X.Y.Z.deb`, where `X.Y.Z` is the version number.
+2. Download the latest release's `.deb` file, which should be named something like `pomodorotimer-X.Y.Z.deb`, where `X.Y.Z` is the version number.

 3. Open a terminal and navigate to the folder where you downloaded the `.deb` file.